 Additionally, Aidan is the founder of the Connecticut Cycling Advancement Program, and he continues to serve as an advisory council and board member for the non-profit which provides youth across the state of Connecticut access to the sport of cycling.
 He is the recipient of Hartford Business Journal’s 2015 40 Under 40 award and the 2013 MCSAAC Harry E. Burr Award.

-Coach Ben’s extensive racing experience and genuine approachability help him connect with athletes, understand their physical and mental challenges, and provide the keen advice that they need to reach new levels of success in their training and racing.
+Coach Ben’s extensive racing experience and genuine approachability help him connect with athletes, understand their physical and mental challenges, and provide the keen advice they need to reach new levels of success in their training and racing.
 Ben is full of enthusiasm and is currently accepting athletes.

 HUNTER PRONOVOST is a highly experienced coach at CCNS, where he has been working full-time for the past eight years.
 He is also the provider of physiological tests for CCNS, with few others in the Northeast having administered and studied as many performance tests as Hunter.
 With hundreds of tests under his belt, Coach Hunter has unique insight into what makes athletes faster.
 Witnessing the improvements that CCNS athletes make gives him an incredible sense of satisfaction and drives him to continually improve his coaching skills.
 Hunter believes that with the right training and guidance, anyone can achieve their goals and reach their full potential as an athlete.